JahongirHamidov/JahongirHamidov/README.md

 ## I'm a Software Engineer | TUIT CS Student

-- 🔭 I’m currently learning Data Structures & Algorithms & AI
+- 🔭 I’m currently learning Data Structures & Algorithms & Docker
-- 🌱 I like learning New Technologies and AI
+- 🌱 I like learning New Technologies
 - 💬 Feel free to contact and ask any questions
-- ⚡ Facts: I love AstroPhysics, Economy, NeuroScience and AI

 ### Connect with me: